-There are four traditional methods for making marks that are centuries old and are the first drawing methods taught to art students.
+Four traditional methods for making marks are centuries old and are the first drawing methods taught to art students.
 These include hatching, cross-hatching, stippling, and Scumbling.

 In particular, hatching and cross-hatching will include characteristics that further create texture and specific patterns.
 These 4 basic methods can create a sketch or drawing using these techniques.

 The following drawing course will provide a real insight into how to develop your mark making skills and intergrate them into your drawing.

 Please take a look at this drawing and sketching video course I have created.
 Use this link.

 Hatching is a series of lines that are short lines that are drawn in the same direction.
 The illusion of light and shadow is achieved by spacing the lines further away or closer depending on how light or dark the surface area is.

 Thicker lines are drawn to make darker areas, while thinner lines will help create highlighted spots.
 Ideally, the lines must face the same direction when using this technique.

 Cross hatching is similar to hatching but allows horizontal lines to intersect vertical lines.
 The same values are used to highlight and shadow by adjusting the thickness or thinness of drawn lines.

 There is no specific rule that cross-hatched lines must be angled to 90 degrees, as long as the direction of both sets of lines matches their given direction.